Diorama: Wong

-San Francisco, California artist Frank Wong (born 22 September 1932) created miniature dioramas that depict the San Francisco Chinatown of his youth during the 1930s and 1940s.

-In 2004, Wong donated seven miniatures of scenes of Chinatown, titled "The Chinatown Miniatures Collection", to Chinese Historical Society of America (CHSA).
+Frank Wong, an artist from San Francisco (born 22 September 1932), created dioramas which depict the San Francisco Chinatown of his youth during the 1930s and 1940s.
+In 2004, Wong donated seven miniatures of scenes of Chinatown, titled "The Chinatown Miniatures Collection", to the Chinese Historical Society of America (CHSA).
 The dioramas are on permanent display in CHSA's Main Gallery: